1. Format & Post-Competition

 up to 5x No. A3 sheets in landscape format

 |PDF version of each sheet|

 (each sheet <5Mb file size)

 1x No. additional visualisation, audio file or video clip (of maximum 2 minute duration)

 |In readily available format that does not require specialist computer software or hardware.
 File size to be <25Mb.|

 |11.3||Representative publicity images|

-2x No. summary images of the entry submitted
+2x No. representative images of the proposal ideas

 |11.4||Declaration of Authorship Form|